FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/01-get-started-stwc/_index.md

 >
 > This functionality does not apply to SSO users.

-To sign in to ST Web Client, open the login <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> Sign-in page using the link supplied to you and enter the *User ID* and *Password* credentials (also supplied to you) and click the **Sign in** button.
+To sign in to ST Web Client, open the login Sign-in page using the link supplied to you and enter the *User ID* and *Password* credentials (also supplied to you) and click the **Sign in** button.
 Your ST Web Client session is started.

 **Note**: Some features and screens depend on server settings and may not be available.
 For further information, contact your administrator.